cataclysmbnteam/Cataclysm-BN/data/mods/DinoMod/DESIGN.md

 * zed-dinosaur.json is where new zombified dinos go. copy-from can be very helpful here.

 # DDA and BN
 As much as possible, there should be content and feature parity between both (all?)
 Cataclysm variants for the best player experience and easiest mod maintenance.
-As of April 2021 the known code differences between the two for DinoMod are:
+As of October 2022 the known code differences between the two for DinoMod are:
 * Monstergroups folder - BN groups need  "default" and "cost_multiplier" to be defined, "weight should be "freq" instead
-* Monsters folder - DDA supports bullet armor and biosignature and not the BLEEDS flag while BN supports BLEEDS and not bullet armor or biosignature.
-These hit the monster folder.
+* Monsters folder - DDA supports bullet armor and biosignature and not the BLEEDS or the GUILT flag while BN supports BLEEDS and GUILT and not bullet armor or biosignature or the death_guilt death_function.
 * mutagen recipes - "activity_level" is removed in BN.
 * lab locations - lots of content missing or different in BN, science basements still need to be reconstructed from BN originals
 * laser items - BN port removes pocket_data and amm0_to_fire lines and changes damage_type bullet to stab